 The value of Renminbi against the U.S. dollar and other foreign currencies fluctuates from time to time and is affected by changes in the PRC and international political and economic conditions and by many other factors.
 In August 2015, the PBOC implemented changes to the way it calculates the midpoint against the U.S. Dollar to take into account market-maker quotes before announcing the daily midpoint.
 This change, among others that may be implemented, may increase the volatility in the value of the Renminbi against other currencies.
 All payments of interest and principal with respect to Renminbi Notes will be made in Renminbi unless otherwise specified.
 As a result, the value of these Renminbi payments in U.S. dollar or other foreign currency terms may vary with the prevailing exchange rates in the marketplace.
-If the value of Renminbi depreciates against the U.S. dollar or other foreign currencies, the value of an investment in Renminbi Notes in U.S. dollar or other applicable foreign currency terms will decline.
+If the value of Renminbi depreciates against the U.S. dollar or other applicable foreign currency terms will decline.